joomlagerman/joomla/README.md

 ## INSTALLATION WITHIN JOOMLA BACKEND

 Please go to the language section and search for german.
 All available translations will be there.
+*(Note: Alpha and Beta versions can not be installed via the Joomla backend.
+Please download and install as an extension.)*

 ## DOWNLOAD READY PACKAGES